ChristianAhrens/SpaConBridge/README.md

 ![Showreel.004.png](Resources/Documentation/Showreel/Showreel.004.png "Sound Object Table Selection")

 Following the selection in Sound Object table, the corresponding Soundscape parameters are shown in an editing area.
-The UI layout is designed to adapt to the available screen real estate of the device SoundscapeBridgeApp is used on.
+The UI layout is designed to adapt to the available screen real estate of the device SpaConBridge is used on.
 Depending on the screen geometry a vertical or horizontal layout of table and parameter editing area is used.
 On small screens, legend annotation and control value displays are hidden. (useful for Tablet landscape vs. portrait rotation, small Smartphone screens, embedded device touchscreens, ...)

-The selection in Sound Object table and the currently active tab can be externally controlled by bridging protocols that support the commands 'SoundscapeBridgeApp Sound Object Select' and 'SoundscapeBridgeApp UI Element Index Select'.
+The selection in Sound Object table and the currently active tab can be externally controlled by bridging protocols that support the commands 'SpaConBridge Sound Object Select' and 'SpaConBridge UI Element Index Select'.

 <a name="twodimensionalpositionslider" />